Efficient Ranking, Order Statistics, and Sorting under CKKS: Experimental Evaluation

 \subsection{Comparison with Previous Work}

+We compare our approach to state-of-the-art solutions for computing the minimum/maximum, median, and sorting.
+To ensure a fair comparison, for each experiment we use the same comparison approximation method and degree across all evaluated solutions.

-\paragraph{Order Statistics} For computing order statistics, we compare our approach with Phoenix~\cite{jovanovic2022private} and NEXUS~\cite{zhang2024secure}.
-Like in our solution, both of these works operate with elements encrypted in a single ciphertext. \Cref{tab:cmp_with_prev_work:order_statistics} presents a comparison of our approach with these works for computing the argmin/argmax of (a vector encoded in) a ciphertext, focusing on the number of evaluations of the comparison function, homomorphic rotations, and the number of slots required in the ciphertext.
+\paragraph{Minimum and Maximum} For computing the minimum and maximum, we assess our approach against two existing solutions: Phoenix\cite{jovanovic2022private} and NEXUS\cite{zhang2024secure}.
+Like our solution, both Phoenix and NEXUS operate on elements encrypted within a single ciphertext. \Cref{tab:cmp_with_prev_work:order_statistics} provides a detailed comparison, focusing on the number of evaluations of the comparison function, homomorphic rotations, and the number of slots required in the ciphertext.
+While the logarithmic and linear scaling of NEXUS and Phoenix, respectively, enable their solutions to handle larger input vectors more efficiently, our approach performs better for small input sizes.
+As shown in \Cref{fig:runtime:min}, our solution is faster for $\vectorLength \leq 1024$ in single-threaded (ST) settings and $\vectorLength \leq 2048$ in multi-threaded (MT) settings, given our hardware configuration with 64 threads.
+For larger input vectors, NEXUS becomes the preferred choice due to its superior scalability.
+By design, Phoenix consistently lags behind NEXUS in runtime performance.

-Our approach employs significantly fewer evaluations of the comparison function compared to Phoenix and NEXUS, at the expense of increased space complexity.
-For instance, in the use case of NEXUS~\cite{zhang2024secure}, where the argmax is applied for secure transformer inference, particularly for computing the output layer in BERT-based and GPT-2 models with $\vectorLength=128$ nodes, we observe the following: \begin{itemize} \item Phoenix~\cite{jovanovic2022private} requires $128$ comparisons, $128$ rotations, resulting in a total runtime of 366 seconds;\footnote{ As reported in \cite{zhang2024secure}, where the experiments are conducted on a machine with 3.20GHz Intel Xeon processors and 128 GB RAM.} \item NEXUS~\cite{zhang2024secure} requires $7$ comparisons, $7$ rotations, with a total runtime of 28 seconds;\footnoteref{fn:zhang_machine_specs} \item our approach requires $1$ comparison, $28$ rotations, resulting in a total runtime of 14 seconds. \end{itemize} This outcome is even more remarkable considering that our measurements are based on a non-optimized $\cmp$ function and were conducted on a less powerful machine than what was used in \cite{jovanovic2022private} and \cite{zhang2024secure}.
+When the input vector is relatively short, our approach provides a significant speed-up over existing solutions.
+For example, in the use case of NEXUS~\cite{zhang2024secure}, where the argmax is applied for secure transformer inference, particularly for computing the output layer in BERT-based and GPT-2 models with $\vectorLength=128$ nodes, we observe the following: \begin{itemize} \item Phoenix~\cite{jovanovic2022private} requires $128$ comparisons, $128$ rotations, resulting in a total runtime of 92.31 minutes; \item NEXUS~\cite{zhang2024secure} requires $7$ comparisons, $7$ rotations, with a total runtime of 5.05 minutes; \item our approach requires $2$ comparisons, $28$ rotations, resulting in a total runtime of 12.83 seconds. \end{itemize} However, it is important to note that NEXUS and Phoenix have different space requirements compared to our approach, as summarized in \Cref{tab:cmp_with_prev_work:order_statistics}.
+This enables them to utilize extra space for batching computations.
+For instance, if a ciphertext can encode 16,384 elements, our solution processes only 1 argmax in this example, while NEXUS and Phoenix can process 64 and 128 vectors simultaneously, respectively.